 What Risks Are Involved If I Gain Weight to Much Weight?

 Gaining too much weight during your pregnancy make is harder for you to lose the baby weight and it will take additional time for you to lose it.
 However, it also can lead to other health conditions that can affect you and your unborn baby.
 Work with your doctor closely if he or she feels that you are gaining weight to quickly or you are gaining too much weight at any time during your pregnancy.
 Your doctor monitors your weight gain at each of your appointments to ensure that you on the right track and that your baby is growing properly.
 Excessive weight gain can lead to the following complications:

 - Increased Fatigue

 - Increase Risk for A C-Section

-Why Do I Still Look Pregnant Even Though I Already Had My Baby A Few Weeks Ago?
+Continue Reading: Why Do I still Look Pregnant Even Though I Had my Baby A Few Weeks Ago?

 Pages: 1 2